dpellow/plasclass/README.md

 `-p/--num_processes`: The number of processes to use.
 Default=8

-The format of the output file will be similar to the fasta format:\
-Each header line starts with '>' and contains the sequence name matching that in the input file.\
-Each header line is followed by a line with the plasmid score between 0 (not plasmid) and 1 (plasmid). \
-The sequences will be classified in the same order as they appear in the fasta.
+The output file is a tab separated file with each line containing a sequence header and the corresponding score.
+The sequences are in the same order as in the input fasta file.

-For example:
-> \>AE015451.2\
-0.13815347569215672

 The classifier can also be imported and used directly in your own python code.
 For example, once the `plasclass` module has been installed you can use the following lines in your own code:
 ```